api3dao/airnode/packages/adapter/README.md

 Executes a request. `config` is an optional argument that provides extra details on how the request should execute, such as a timeout.

+[axios](https://github.com/axios/axios) is used for executing requests under the hood.
+You can use your own HTTP library by building the request separately and using the result.

 ```ts
 executeRequest(request: Request, config?: Config): AxiosPromise<any>
 ```